Choosing the Right Maryland DUI Lawyer Can Help You Avoid Harsh Penalties

 You Need the Best DUI Lawyer in Maryland

-Driving under the influence (DUI) isn’t a meager traffic ticket — it’s a major crime.
-A criminal conviction for DUI can alter your life permanently.
-You might lose your job, your freedom, or your privilege to drive.
+Driving under the influence of alcohol or drugs (DUI or DWI) isn’t a meager traffic ticket — it’s a major crime.
+A criminal conviction for drunk driving can alter your life permanently.
+You might lose your job, your freedom, or your driving privileges.
 Each time you get behind the wheel while under the influence of drugs or alcohol, you run the risk of prison time, fines, and the devastating possibility of causing injury or death to those around you.

 These are not criminal charges to ignore.
 You need the best attorney possible to assist you through this challenging legal matter — you need Maryland DUI lawyers like Christopher J. Mutimer of Scrofano Law.
 A passionate advocate for the accused, Mr. Mutimer is committed to representing Maryland drivers in their time of greatest need, using his extensive skills and experience to consistently produce successful outcomes.